 As required under Regulation 7(3) of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, the Company has submitted a compliance certificate to the exchange duly signed by the Compliance Officer and the Authorized representative of the Share Transfer Agent viz.
 M/s Link Intime India Pvt.
-Ltd to the stock exchange on 13th April, 2023 for the financial year ended 31st March, 2023 certifying compliance that all activities in relation to both physical and electronic share transfer facility are maintained by Registrar and Share Transfer Agent registered with SEBI.
+Ltd to the stock exchange for the financial year ended March 31, 2024 certifying compliance that all activities in relation to both physical and electronic share transfer facility are maintained by Registrar and Share Transfer Agent registered with SEBI.

-(f) THERE HAS BEEN NO PUBLIC, RIGHTS OR PREFERENTIAL ISSUES DURING THE YEAR.
+(f) THERE HAS BEEN NO PUBLIC, RIGHTS OR PREFERENTIAL ISSUES DURING THE YEAR